harapeko/documentation/content/en/developers/dogstatsd/high_throughput.md

 ### Client side aggregation

-Client side aggregation is only available in the Go client for now (starting with version `5.0.0`).
+Client side aggregation is only available in the Go client starting with v5.0.0.

 See [Client side aggregation][7] for more information.